Paul Morgan (rugby league, died 2001): Administrator

+Death

-Paul Morgan died of a heart attack while playing golf in Brisbane.
+Paul Morgan died of a heart attack while playing golf at the Royal Queensland Golf Club Course in Brisbane.
 He was 54.
 He left a widow, Suellen Morgan.

 The day after his death the Brisbane Broncos played against St Helens R.F.C. in England for the 2001 World Club Challenge wearing black arm-bands in honour of Morgan, and the Broncos' player of the year award was named after him.
 Paul Morgan's son, Lachlan Morgan played for the Toowoomba Clydesdales in the 2006 Queensland Cup grand final.